FairCMS: Cloud Media Sharing with Fair Copyright Protection: Efficiency Analysis

 \section{Efficiency Analysis}

-In this section, we evaluate the efficiency of CERAMS-I and CERAMS-II and compare the results with the efficiency of user-side embedding AFP to demonstrate that these two schemes can be regarded as a secure outsourcing of AFP.
+In this section, we evaluate the efficiency of FairCMS-I and FairCMS-II and compare the results with the efficiency of user-side embedding AFP to demonstrate that these two schemes can be regarded as a secure outsourcing of AFP.

-For fair comparison, we assume that the computational complexity of modular exponentiation, bilinear pairing and discrete logarithm are $O(\alpha)$, $O(\beta)$ and $O(\gamma)$, respectively.In addition, we assume that the computational overhead caused by plain-field multiplication and addition operations is negligible compared to that of the encrypted domain.
-Moreover, the data expansion rate resulting from PRE encryption is $\delta$, i.e., for the media $\mathbf{m}$ of size $M$, its ciphertext is of size $O(\delta M)$.
+{To make a fair comparison, we assume that the computational complexity of modular exponentiation, bilinear pairing and discrete logarithm are $O(\alpha)$, $O(\beta)$ and $O(\gamma)$, respectively.
+Moreover,} we assume that the computational overhead caused by plain-field multiplication and addition operations is negligible compared to that of the encrypted domain. {In addition, the data expansion rate resulting from PRE encryption is $\delta$, i.e., for the media content $\mathbf{m}$ of size $M$,} its ciphertext is of size $O(\delta M)$.
 We further assume that the number of the users is $K$.
-For ease of presentation, the additive homormorphic encryption used in the user-side embedding AFP \cite{bianchi2014ttp} is assumed to be the lifted-ElGamal encryption.
-The analyzed results are shown in Table~\ref{tab:efficiency}, in which three cost cases including the computation cost, the transmission cost, and the storage cost are considered.
+For ease of presentation, {the additive homormorphic encryption employed in the user-side embedding AFP \cite{bianchi2014ttp} is assumed to be the lifted-ElGamal encryption.} The analyzed results are summarized in Table~\ref{tab:efficiency}, in which three cost cases including the computation cost, the communication cost, and the storage cost are considered.